rfletcher/spark-ec2/README.md

 ## Pausing and Restarting Clusters

 The `spark-ec2` script also supports pausing a cluster.
-In this case, the VMs are stopped but not terminated, so they
-***lose all data on ephemeral disks*** but keep the data in their root partitions and their `persistent-hdfs`.
+In this case, the VMs are stopped but not terminated, so they ***lose all data on ephemeral disks*** but keep the data in their root partitions.
 Stopped machines will not cost you any EC2 cycles, but ***will*** continue to cost money for EBS storage.

 - To stop one of your clusters, go into the `ec2` directory and run `./spark-ec2 --region=<ec2-region> stop <cluster-name>`.